41north/besu-exflo/README.md

 ## ⏲️ Try Exflo in 10 seconds

-We offer two `docker-compose` files [ready to launch Exflo](docker/exflo/) on Ethereum's Ropsten network (and easily configurable to other networks).
-Choose your flavor!
+We offer two `docker-compose` files [ready to launch Exflo](docker/exflo/) configured for Ethereum's Ropsten network (and easily configurable to other networks).

 <details>
 <summary>Postgres</summary>